 Common Cancer Types

-The most common type of cancer on the list is breast cancer, with about 235,000 new cases expected in the United States in 2014.
+The most common type of cancer on the list is breast cancer, with more than 234,000 new cases expected in the United States in 2015.
 The next most common cancers are prostate cancer and lung cancer.

 The following table gives the estimated numbers of new cases and deaths for each common cancer type: